Volunteer in New Zealand

 Runs conservation projects throughout New Zealand.
 Addresses and Calendar of Volunteer opportunities are listed on the website (i.e. volunteers needed to carry out wildlife surveys and clean up remote beaches.

 National organization that maintains an online register of conservation projects throughout New Zealand for the benefit of volunteers including international volunteers.
 Many project organizers provide free transport and accommodations.

-Membership from abroad costs NZ$40 and NZ$50 if ordering a printed book, which includes a list of almost 1,200 organic farms.
+Membership costs NZ$40 and includes a list of almost 1,200 organic farms.